NLESC-JCER/cpp2wasm/README.md

 The argument of the `useState` function is the initial value.
 The `epsilon` variable contains the current value for epsilon and `setEpsilon` is a function to set epsilon to a new value.

-The input tag in the form will call the onChange function with a event object.
-We need to dig the user supplied new value out of the event and pass it to `setEpsilon`.
+The input tag in the form will call the `onChange` function with a event object.
+We need to extract the user input from the event and pass it to `setEpsilon`.

 ```{.js #react-state}
 function onEpsilonChange(event) {